espressif/idf-im-cli/tests/README.md

 ## Commands summary

-Navigate to the TestSetup folder, where the repository was cloned.
+Navigate to the idf-im-cli folder, where the repository was cloned.
 Navigate to the test folder inside the repository and execute the commands below to run the automated tests.
 The scripts should be executed passing as arguments the path to the `eim` application and the version of the file being tested.